jon-harper/clock-3/readme.md

 ## Status

-You can find the changelog in its entirety in the [changelog.md](changelog.md) file, while the [Issues](/issues) page is a good place to see what's in progress.
+You can find the changelog in its entirety in the [changelog.md](changelog.md) file.
+Documentation is ongoing and active at [jon-harper.github.io/clock3-docs](https://jon-harper.github.io/clock3-docs/)

 ### 2022-03-31